jordonpapello-beep/financial-data-analysis/README.md

 • It's optimal to use the download() function here beacuse this function is best tailored to collect time-series data for multiple tickers.
 Out of the three yfinance scraping functions we could have used (download(), get_info(), fast_info), this is the only one that returns a Pandas DataFrame.
 Furthermore, Yahoo stores historical prices in a completely different system than fundamental data which get_info() accesses. download() hits this historical system directly and efficiently.

 Now that **fetch_price_data()** is defined, we can run it in main() by assigning it to a variable which  will store the returned DataFrame from the function.
-Finally, we save this raw price data to the directory that was set up in the beginning so that we can access it from our other Python scripts without having to re-download the data.
+Finally, we save this raw price data to the directory that was set up in the beginning so that we can access it from our other Python scripts without having to re-download/re-fetch the data.

 **Fetching Financial Data Complete**